-Marathons have been around for hundreds of years, although the length has varied over time we now have a standardized length of 26.2 miles, which we can all admit is tough.
+Marathons have been around for over a hundred years.
+The length has varied over time.
+We now have a standardized marathon distance of 26.2 miles, which we can all admit is tough.

-However, some don’t feel this challenge is ENOUGH.
+However, some feel this challenge is not ENOUGH.
 That’s why there are even more brutal and more challenging tests of human capacity.

 Barkley is an ultramarathon trail race held each year in Tennessee.
 Many have alluded to the idea that this may be the hardest marathon in the WORLD.